Victory-Inc/Mood-Light/README.md

 # Mood Light - Arduino Project

 The **Mood Light** is an interactive Arduino-based lighting system that reacts to ambient light levels in a room.
 Using a single photoresistor, the project reads the light levels in the room its in and acordingly adjusts the colors of the **two RGB LEDs** to create a soothing and dynamic lighting effect.
-As the room gets darker or brighter, the RGB LEDs smoothly transition through different color combinations to match the mood of the space.
+As the room gets darker or brighter, the RGB LEDs smoothly transition through light levels to change the mood acording to the light level of the room.

 ---